Qiskit/qiskit/CONTRIBUTING.md

-The proper way to raise a deprecation warning is to use the ``warn`` function from the [`warnings` module](https://docs.python.org/3/library/warnings.html) in the python standard library should be used.
+The proper way to raise a deprecation warning is to use the ``warn`` function from the [`warnings` module](https://docs.python.org/3/library/warnings.html) in the python standard library.
 The warning category class should be a ``DeprecationWarning``.
 An example would be:

 ```python